Guide to Moving Insurance – Get the Best Coverage for Your Move

 Your mover's responsibility may be restricted in some situations, which makes purchasing moving insurance more appealing.

-In the event of damage or loss, images and documentation can be helpful, much like with your homeowners insurance.
+In the event of damage or loss, images and documentation can be helpful, much like with your homeowner's insurance.
 Create a moving inventory to keep track of your possessions and take before-move photos of objects to show their condition.

 Challenges and Solutions in Moving Insurance